wcasper/math150Bsummer2023/_exams/final/practice-final.md

 * (b) Set up, but do not evaluate an integral representing the volume of the solid of revolution obtained by rotating the region around the line $$y=2$$.

-* (b) Set up, but do not evaluate an integral representing the volume of the solid of revolution obtained by rotating the region around the line $$x=1$$ using the Shell Method.
+* (c) Set up, but do not evaluate an integral representing the volume of the solid of revolution obtained by rotating the region around the line $$x=1$$ using the Shell Method.

 ## Problem 2